Access, Distribution, and Core Layers Explained

 The core layer

-But if a LAN has several distribution switches, it should not connect them directly.
+But if a LAN has several distribution switches, they should not be connected directly to each other.
 To connect all distribution switches, a LAN requires N*N-1 connections and N-1 available ports on each distribution switch.
 For example, if the LAN has 8 distribution switches, it needs 8*8-1 = 56 links and 8-1 = 7 ports on each distribution switch.
 This requirement is without redundancy.
 For redundancy, if the LAN adds additional connections, the number of required connections will also increase in parallel.

 core layer

-Unlike the access and distribution layers, the core layer does not provide many services.
+Unlike the access and distribution layers, the core layer provides fewer services.
 The core layer has a single dedicated role in the Cisco three-layer model.
-The core layer is responsible for forwarding traffic between the distribution switches.
+It is responsible for forwarding traffic between the distribution switches.

 Key points